MicrosoftDocs/azure-aks-docs/articles/aks/configure-static-egress-gateway.md

 # Configure Static Egress Gateway in Azure Kubernetes Service (AKS)

 Static Egress Gateway in AKS provides a streamlined solution for configuring fixed source IP addresses for outbound traffic from your AKS workloads.
-This feature allows you to route egress traffic through a dedicated “gateway nodepool”.
+This feature allows you to route egress traffic through a dedicated "gateway node pool".
 By using the Static Egress Gateway, you can efficiently manage and control outbound IP addresses and ensure that your AKS workloads can communicate with external systems securely and consistently, using predefined IPs.

-This article provides step-by-step instructions to set up a Static Egress Gateway nodepool in your AKS cluster, enabling you to configure fixed source IP addresses for outbound traffic from your Kubernetes workloads.
+This article provides step-by-step instructions to set up a Static Egress Gateway node pool in your AKS cluster, enabling you to configure fixed source IP addresses for outbound traffic from your Kubernetes workloads.

 [!INCLUDE [preview features callout](~/reusable-content/ce-skilling/azure/includes/aks/includes/preview/preview-callout.md)]

 ## Limitations and considerations

-- Static Egress Gateway is not supported in clusters with [Azure CNI Pod Subnet][azure-cni-pod-subnet].
+- Static Egress Gateway isn't supported in clusters with [Azure CNI Pod Subnet][azure-cni-pod-subnet].
-- Kubernetes network policies will not apply to traffic leaving the cluster through the gateway nodepool.
+- Kubernetes network policies won't apply to traffic leaving the cluster through the gateway node pool.
-  - This should not impact cluster traffic control as **only** egress traffic from annotated pods **routed to the gateway nodepool** are affected.
+  - This shouldn't affect cluster traffic control as **only** egress traffic from annotated pods **routed to the gateway node pool** are affected.

-- The gateway nodepool is not intended for general-purpose workloads and should be used for egress traffic only.
+- The gateway node pool isn't intended for general-purpose workloads and should be used for egress traffic only.
-- Windows nodepools cannot be used as gateway nodepools.
+- Windows node pools can't be used as gateway node pools.
-- hostNetwork pods **cannot** be annotated to use the gateway nodepool.
+- hostNetwork pods **cannot** be annotated to use the gateway node pool.

 ## Before you begin